skius/grabapl/grabapl/problems-testcases.md

 This would require knowledge of what we expect to still be around (i.e., the abstract graph) at concrete execution time, but that's fine.

+Also, we would need a way to "forget" a node/edge, so that we don't crash even if we actually want to delete it.

 ### Pass-by-reference vs pass-by-value
 Fundamentally the above is a problem because we pass arguments by reference, i.e., changes inside the operation are visible by the caller.